"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Discussion

-Lastly, VLMs may still make errors on low-quality images that cannot be fixed by post-training or inference-time techniques, which is when they should abstain.
-Simple techniques involving prompt engineering to abstain are of limited efficacy, with no guarantees that the instruction to abstain will be followed (e.g., best abstention prompting yields only 0.78 accuracy on question-answer tasks with similarly low-quality images~\cite{huh2024longform}).
-In contrast, recent work in LLM abstention explores techniques based on self-consistency, where the model evaluates its own outputs and checks how uncertain it is before returning a response, showing good performance on question-answer settings~\cite{yadkori2024mitigating, kuhn2023semantic, manakul2023selfcheckgpt, cole2023selectively}.
-However, abstaining when generating image captions is trickier.
-In our study, we observed numerous cases where parts of our product annotations were correct, even when the caption as a whole was wrong.
-In future work, we argue that systems for partial abstention, where the system only abstains on inconsistent caption parts, should be explored.
-Such a system could help the user understand what the model knows and is confident about, allowing them to decide if they want to re-take a photo to try and get more information about the image, or confirm the information with someone else.
+Even after applying reconstruction techniques, a VLM may still make errors; in such cases, it should abstain from providing a caption.
+Simple techniques involving prompt engineering to abstain are of limited efficacy, with no guarantees that the instruction to abstain will be followed (e.g., best abstention prompting yields only 0.78 accuracy on question-answer tasks with similarly low-quality images \cite{huh2024longform}).
+In contrast, recent work on LLM abstention explores techniques based on self-consistency, in which the model evaluates its own outputs and level of uncertainty before returning a response, demonstrating good performance in question-answering settings \cite{yadkori2024mitigating, kuhn2023semantic, manakul2023selfcheckgpt, cole2023selectively}.
+However, abstention for open-ended image captions is harder.
+In our study, we observed numerous cases in which image captions contained correct {\em parts} of our product annotations, even when the caption as a whole was incorrect.
+While recent work for VLMs has explored techniques to {\em repair} captioning errors prior to returning them during the generation process (e.g., controlling what objects are mentioned \cite{zhai2024hallecontrol}; strategically adjusting model weights \cite{yoon2025stop, sarkar2025mitigating, leng2024mitigating,yang2025nullu} or fine-tuning \cite{carragher2025segsub,zhang2024reflective}; sampling multiple patches \cite{chen2024halc}; guided decoding \cite{zhao2025mitigating}; backtracking when uncertain \cite{duan2025truthprint, wu2025generate}) or post-hoc verification \cite{zhou2024analyzing, yin2024woodpecker}, these techniques can induce further errors during correction, rather than providing a higher-precision output that only includes details that are likely correct.
+Instead, systems for {\em partial abstention}, which abstain only on inconsistent caption parts, should be explored.
+These could help the user understand what the model knows and is confident about, allowing them to decide whether to retake a photo to gather more information about the image or to confirm the information with someone else.
 Together, these techniques help make VLMs more reliable by providing high-quality responses when possible and only sharing what it is confident in when not.